scipopt/papilo/README.md

 to the reductions class.
 This is only the broad picture and there are some more details that we omit here for brevity.
 Looking at some of the default implemented presolvers can help for understanding further details and also the resources in the next section.

-Finally when a new presolve method is implemented it needs to be added to the `papilo::Presolve<REAL>` instance that is used for presolving.
+Finally, when a new presolve method is implemented it needs to be added to the `papilo::Presolve<REAL>` instance that is used for presolving.
 Assuming the new presolve method is called `MyPresolveMethod` this is achiev ed by the following call:
 ```